-Our current running track has had various issues for a while, and the decision has now been taken to replace this with a new one.
+Our current running track has had various issues for a while, and the we are now replacing this with a new one.

-This provides two O Gauge, two OO Gauge, one EM Gauge and one N Gauge track, with provision for a seventh track to be added at a later date.
+This provides two O Gauge, one EM Gauge, two OO/HO Gauge and one N Gauge track.
+Provision has been made for a seventh track to be added at a later date.

 It uses 12 boards of the club standard 4′ x 2’6“ size and allows all tracks to be used simultaneously.
 All tracks are easily accessible from the OUTSIDE of the running track, minimising any need to crawl underneath.

 This drawing shows the new running track located in the clubroom.
-The red tracks are O, green OO, blue EM and magenta N Gauge:
+The red tracks are O, blue EM, green OO/HO and magenta N Gauge:

 To maximise the track radii, the track sits on the left hand workbench, with trestles used for the other boards.
 The two boards on the left can be used on their own for testing/programming.

 Whilst the primary use will be in the clubroom, boards can be used in the hall, and if necessary, additional straight sections could be made and added if a longer track is required.